 Cost: Nominal $5 fee per boat to cover trophies and administrative expenses.

-The first and best way to get involved is to come down on race day and see what we’re are all about!
-We can often connect you with an experienced skipper and get you on the water for day one.
-We recommend you arrive around 09:30 and let us know you’re looking to race; we’re not hard to find as we’re often the only ones there that early.
+The best way to get involved is come down on race day and see what we’re all about!
+We can often connect you with an experienced skipper and get you on the water day one.
+Arrive ~09:30 and let us know you’re looking to race; we’re easy to find as we’re often the only group there so early!

-For those new to racing or in need of a refresher on rules or strategies, check out the three-part Learn To Race class series taught through CBI.
-This class is not required to crew, however it is a great introduction to racing, and a way learn about basic racing rules and strategies.
+For those new to racing or in need of a refresher on rules or strategies, check out the three-part Learn To Race class series taught at CBI.
+This class is not required, however it’s a great introduction to racing, or to learn about basic racing rules and strategies.

 CONTACT AND UPDATES